Home

 Ketchikan

-If you're bound for Ketchikan, you will have no trouble finding one of the many whale watching cruise companies.
+If you're bound for Ketchikan, you will have no trouble finding one of the many whale-watching cruise companies.
 We recommend Ketchikan Outdoors.
-Unlike many of the larger whale watching companies, this family friendly boat tour accommodates up to six people per tour and is perfect for families looking for an inexpensive view of the coast!
+Unlike many of the larger whale-watching companies, this family-friendly boat tour accommodates up to six people per tour.
+It is perfect for families looking for an inexpensive view of the coast!
 The Harborview tour typically lasts around 1 hour and costs $75 per adult.
 Expect to see humpback and orca whales, as well as the myriad of accompanying wildlife such as salmon, seals, balk eagles, and maybe even a porpoise.

 Sitka

-Sitka Sound Tours offers 2 to 3 hour boat tours through rainforest, ocean marine, and kelp forest habitats for a price of $135 per passenger.
-Children under 2 ride for free!
+Sitka Tours offers 2 to 3-hour boat tours through rainforest, ocean marine, and kelp forest habitats for a price of $135 per passenger.
+Children under two ride for free!
 The company specializes in humpback whale sightings, but be prepared to see harbor seals, Stellar sea lions, sea otters, brown bears, and the majestic bald eagle.

 Kodiak